davidgasquez/handbook/content/computer-science/teamwork.md

   - Search should be centralized.
 Keeping 4 tools causes scattered information.
   - Link everything together.
   - Basecamp does that using Basecamp, GitLab uses GitLab.
 - Aim to be a completely autonomous team.
 You build it, you run it!
+The company strategy guides the team, it doesn't tell it what to do.
 - Run [Automated Checkings](https://basecamp.com/features/checkins) to share things explicitly.
 What are people working on, what are they planning to work on next, ...
 - Build a culture of stopping to fix problems, to get quality right the first time.
 - Have direct responsible individuals for everything.
 Everyone's problem is no one's problem.
 Having a name accountable instead of a vague "the team" or "the process" makes it easy to make changes.